Safari

 wildlife photography experiences in North America. |

-For those not traveling with me, we meet in Gardiner, Montana
+not traveling with me, we meet in Gardiner, MT just outside

 You can never tell from weather reports exactly what we could see, but its that